amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-81 SV28 Parameterized Modules
     This code demonstrates the use of parameterized modules, where the "WIDTH" parameter allows the same adder module to handle both 8-bit and 16-bit additions.
-This flexibility helps in designing scalable and reusable components.
+This flexibility helps in designing scalable and reusable components

+#### Day-82 SV29 Clock Divider code
+    This code implements a Clock Divider, which reduces the frequency of an input clock signal by toggling the output clock at a slower rate.
+It is useful for scenarios where different modules require clocks at varying frequencies